megazear7/orison/src/partials/documentation/jsdocs.md

 ###### Returns

- A new OrisonDirectory with the provided configurations.
+`OrisonDirectory`  A new OrisonDirectory with the provided configurations.